Vietnam’s Communist Party chief Nguyen Phu Trong dies at 80: State media

 Trong viewed corruption as the single gravest threat in maintaining the party’s legitimacy.

-“A country without discipline would be chaotic and unstable,” Trong said in 2016 after being reelected to the party’s helm.
+“A country without discipline would be chaotic and unstable,” Trong said in 2016 after being re-elected to the party’s helm.

-He launched a sweeping anti-corruption campaign known as the “blazing furnace” that singed both business and political elites.
+He launched a sweeping anticorruption campaign known as “blazing furnace” that singed both business and political elites.

 Since 2016, thousands of party officials have been disciplined.
 They included former presidents Nguyen Xuan Phuc and Vo Van Thuong and the former head of parliament, Vuong Dinh Hue.
-In all, eight members of the powerful Politburo were ousted on corruption allegations, compared to none between 1986 and 2016.
+In all, eight members of the powerful Politburo were removed on corruption allegations, compared to none between 1986 and 2016.

 Trong studied in the Soviet Union from 1981 to 1983, and there was speculation that under his leadership, Vietnam would move closer to Russia and China.

-However, the Southeast Asian nation followed a pragmatic policy of “bamboo diplomacy,” a phrase he coined that referred to the plant’s flexibility, bending but not breaking in the shifting headwinds of geopolitics.
+However, the Southeast Asian nation followed a pragmatic policy of “bamboo diplomacy”, a phrase he coined that referred to the plant’s flexibility, bending but not breaking in the shifting headwinds of geopolitics.

-Vietnam maintained its traditional ties with its much larger neighbour, China, dispute differences over sovereignty in the South China Sea.
+Vietnam maintained its traditional ties with its much larger neighbour China, despite differences over sovereignty in the South China Sea.
 But it also drew closer to the United States, elevating its ties with its former Vietnam War foe to its highest diplomatic status, a comprehensive strategic partnership.

+On Friday, China’s Communist Party sent a message of condolence to Vietnam over Trong’s passing, Chinese state television CCTV reported.

-Trong’s legacy is mixed, with the unintended consequence of the anti-graft campaign being an erosion of institutions within the Communist Party, said Nguyen Khac Giang, a visiting fellow in the Vietnam Studies Program at Singapore’s ISEAS–Yusof Ishak Institute.
+Trong’s legacy is mixed, with the unintended consequence of the anticorruption campaign being an erosion of institutions within the Communist Party, said Nguyen Khac Giang, a visiting fellow in the Vietnam Studies Program at Singapore’s ISEAS–Yusof Ishak Institute.

 The party institutions were the bedrock ensuring that a balance of power remained among its different factions, he said.

 “Vietnam has become more and more like China, where institutions and norms doesn’t really matter as much as personal power,” Giang said.